YuzhuoMa97/SPAmix/README.md

 ## Introduction of SPAmix

-### SPAGxE<sub>CCT</sub> is a scalable and accurate G×E analytical framework that accounts for unbalanced phenotypic distribution
+### SPAmix is designed for conducting GWASs in a study cohort including multiple subpopulations and/or admixed populations.

-**SPAGxE<sub>CCT</sub> is applicable to a wide range of complex traits with intricate structures, including time-to-event, ordinal categorical, binary, quantitative, longitudinal, and other complex traits.** The framework involves two main steps:
+**SPAmix is applicable to a wide range of complex traits with intricate structures, including time-to-event, ordinal categorical, binary, quantitative, longitudinal, and other complex traits.** The framework involves two main steps:

-- Step 1: SPAGxE<sub>CCT</sub> fits a covariates-only model to calculate model residuals.
-These covariates include, but are not limited to, confounding factors such as age, sex, SNP-derived principal components (PCs), and environmental factors.
-The specifics of the model and residuals vary depending on the trait type.
-Since the covariates-only model is genotype-independent, it only needs to be fitted once across a genome-wide analysis.
+- Step 1: SPAmix requires fitting a null model to calculate model residuals, in which confounding factors such as age, sex, SNP-derived principal components (PCs), and other confounders are incorporated as covariates.
+The null model specification and the corresponding model residuals can vary depending on the type of trait.
+In the online Methods section, we demonstrated regression models to fit binary, quantitative, time-to-event, ordinal, and longitudinal traits, and the corresponding model residuals.

-- Step 2: SPAGxE<sub>CCT</sub> identifies genetic variants with marginal G×E effects on the trait of interest.
-First, marginal genetic effects are tested using score statistics.
-If the marginal genetic effect is not significant, S<sub>G×E</sub> is used as the test statistic to characterize the marginal G×E effect.
-If significant, S<sub>G×E</sub> is updated to genotype-adjusted test statistics.
-To balance computational efficiency and accuracy, SPAGxE<sub>CCT</sub> employs a hybrid strategy combining normal distribution approximation and saddlepoint approximation (SPA) to calculate p-values, as used in previous studies such as [SAIGE](https://saigegit.github.io/SAIGE-doc/) and [SPAGE](https://github.com/WenjianBI/SPAGE).
-For variants with significant marginal genetic effects, SPAGxE<sub>CCT</sub> additionally calculates p value through Wald test and uses Cauchy combination (CCT) to combine p values from Wald test and the proposed genotype-adjusted test statistics.
+- Step 2: SPAmix approach associates the traits of interest to single genetic variant by approximating the null distribution of score statistics.
+To characterize the diversity of allele frequencies (AFs) of this genetic variant for different ancestries, we assume that individuals come from different populations with varying AF.
+Instead, linear and logistic regressions were used to estimate individual-specific AFs, in which raw genotypes are outcomes and SNP-derived principal components are model predictors.
+SPAmix uses a hybrid strategy including both normal distribution approximation and SPA to approximate the distribution of score statistics under the null hypothesis.
+In addition, model residuals are categorized to outliers and non-outliers based on interquartile range, and a partial normal distribution is used to reduce computational burden.
+SPAmix supports simultaneously analyzing multiple traits whose types are the same or different, which can avoid repeated calculation of the AFs estimation.